jwei/NetBrain-Cloud-Data-Retrieve-API-R11.1/Google Cloud Platform/Fetch Monitor Metrics.md

 # Special Notes <a id="special-notes"></a>

 ## Google Virtual Private Cloud <a id="vpc"></a>
-- In NetBrain, we generate "VPC Router" for each Google Virtual Network to represent its networking entity
+- In NetBrain, we generate "VPC Router" for each Google Virtual Network to represent its networking entity.
-- The VPC's resource id is saved in the "networkId" in the nb_node data from `RetrieveData` method
+- The VPC's resource id is saved in the "networkId" in the nb_node data from `RetrieveData` method.
 - For the usage please check samples below.

 ## Unsupported Virtual Nodes <a id="unsupported-virtual-node"></a>